chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 Some will still refuse and that is a bad spot to be in, to continually refuse God and chase idols and make them their gods.
 ## Expectations of My Own

 Back to where we started.
 We all have our own expectations.
-We are looking for somebody or something to save us, restore us, deliver us from our struggles, anxieties and worries.
+We are looking for somebody or something to save us, restore us, and deliver us from our struggles, anxieties, and worries.

 Thank God He took that burden upon Himself to deliver on my expectations.
 That He sent Jesus to do what we couldn't, to do what idols could not deliver on, to do what the world cannot.
 - Live a perfect, obedient life to the Father without sin or blemish;